Project-MONAI/monai-deploy/guidelines/monai-application-package.md

     - Common values are `MONAI Application Runner` and `MONAI Application Server`.

-  - `MONAI_HOSTVERSION`: The version of the host running the map (default: `"0.0.0"`).
+  - `MONAI_HOSTVERSION`: The version of the host running the map (default: `0.0.`).

-    - The value is expected to be a [semantic 2.0 formatted](https://semver.org) string.
+    - Host version SHALL be a [semantic 2.0 formatted](https://semver.org) string.

-  - `MONAI_INPUTPATH`: The path to the folder where inputs can be expected to be read from (default: `"/var/monai/input/"`).
+  - `MONAI_INPUTPATH`: The path to the folder where inputs can be expected to be read from (default: `/var/monai/input/`).

-    - The value is expected to be a file-system path to a readable folder.
+    - Input path SHALL be an absolute file-system path to a readable folder.

-  - `MONAI_JOBID`: The unique identity of the job the MAP is being executed by (default: `"00000000000000000000000000000000"`).
+  - `MONAI_JOBID`: The unique identity of the job the MAP is being executed by (default: `"00000000000000000000000000000000`).

-    - The value is expected to be a string matching `/[A-F0-9a-f]{32}/`.
+    - Job identifier SHALL be a string matching `/[A-F0-9a-f]{32}/`.

-  - `MONAI_OUTPUTPATH`: The path to the folder where outputs are expected to written to (default: `"/var/monai/output/"`).
+  - `MONAI_OUTPUTPATH`: The path to the folder where outputs are expected to written to (default: `/var/monai/output/`).

-    - The value is expected to be a file-system path to a writable folder.
+    - Output path SHALL be an absolute file-system path to a writable folder.

-  - `MONAI_TIMEOUT`: The timeout, in seconds, being applied to the MAP (default: `"0"`).
+  - `MONAI_TIMEOUT`: The timeout, in seconds, being applied to the MAP (default: `0`).

-    - The value is expected to an integer number in the range of [`0`, `65536`].
+    - Timeout SHALL be an integer number in the range of [`0`, `65536`].

-    - A value of `0` indicates that no timeout is being applied to the MAP.
+    - A value of `0` SHALL indicate that no timeout is being applied to the Application.

 #### Environment Variables